UMass-Rescue/RescueBox/RescueBox-Desktop/README.md

 <img align="right" width="200" src="./docs/icon.png" width="200" />

 RescueBox Desktop (RBox) is a self-contained binary offering a UI interface to a library of ML models for various forensic applications.
-To use RescueBox Desktop, start up a model application in the background adhering to the [FlaskML](https://umass-rescue.github.io/Flask-ML/materials/guides/examples) interface.
-Then, register the model application's IP Host address and port.
-You can now run the model by specifying its inputs on the UI and analyzing outputs when ready.
+To use RescueBox Desktop, start up a model application in the background adhering to the [Fastapi](https://github.com/UMass-Rescue/RescueBox/blob/main/flaskml_migration_steps.md) interface.
+You can now run the model [server](https://github.com/UMass-Rescue/RescueBox/blob/main/run_server) and interact by specifying its inputs on the UI and analyzing outputs when ready.
 RBox handles the rest: running the jobs, and interfacing with different ML models.
 Since RBox is aimed toward forensic analysts, it is designed to operate on local, or drive-mounted storage.

 For a review of the project's goals, read [What is RescueBox Desktop?](./docs/what-is-rescuebox-desktop.md).
 For a view into how RBox-Desktop works, read the [architecture section](#architecture).